Vini2/agtools/README.md

 `agtools` is a toolkit for manipulating assembly graphs for downstream metagenomic applications, with a focus on the [Graphical Fragment Assembly (GFA) format](https://github.com/GFA-spec/GFA-spec).
 It offers a command-line interface for tasks such as graph format conversion, segment filtering, and component extraction.
 Supported formats include [GFA](https://github.com/pmelsted/GFA-spec/blob/master/GFA-spec.md), [FASTG](https://web.archive.org/web/20211209213905/http://fastg.sourceforge.net/FASTG_Spec_v1.00.pdf), [ASQG](https://github.com/jts/sga/wiki/ASQG-Format) and [GraphViz DOT](http://www.graphviz.org/content/dot-language).
 Additionally, it provides a Python package interface that exposes assembler-specific functionality for advanced analysis and integration based on the GFA format.

-For detailed instructions on installation and usage, please refer to the [documentation hosted at Read the Docs](https://agtools.readthedocs.io).
+For detailed instructions on installation and usage, please refer to the [**documentation hosted at Read the Docs**](https://agtools.readthedocs.io).

 ## Installing `agtools`